 Ref.
 Question Policy Principles Q1 Is there adequate levels of compartmentation between floors and between flats and the common escape routes?
-Answer Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
+Answe er Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
 Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable and other than as stated within Question Q4 no other issues or significant observations were made at the time of the premises survey.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of three minor recommendations (in Questions Q1, Q4 and Q13) no other issues were observed or other significant observations were made at the time of the premises survey.

+Image: Q11

+Image: Q12

 Ref.
-Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answer Finding/Observation Unknow rn There are no suspended ceilings are present.
+Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answe er Finding/Observation Unkno wn There are no suspended ceilings are present.
 Due to the non-destructive nature of a Type-3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable and other than as stated within Question Q4 no other issues or significant observations were made at the time of the premises survey.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of three minor recommendations (in Questions Q1, Q4 and Q13) no other issues were observed or other significant observations were made at the time of the premises survey.

 Ref.
 Question Policy Principles Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
-Answer Finding/Observation N/A None observed during the premises survey.
+Answer Finding/Observation N/A None present at the time of the premises survey.

 Ref.
 Question Policy Principles Q4 Is compartmentation maintained in the roof space?
-Answer Finding/Observation Unknow n Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas has been sealed up, and flat 89 which was sampled was on the ground floor.
-However, it is known by the assessor that through surveying many identical blocks of this architype in the immediate area that that the design incorporates masonry walls present in the roof void between the flats and the common area.
-The access hatches within certain top floor flats in other blocks have been identified as being of low fire resistance and should be upgraded.
+Answei • Finding/Observation No Roof voids are checked annually by Berneslai Homes and records are maintained centrally.
+The assessor was able to survey the roof void from a roof void access hatch in the common area and from the second step of a portable ladder no issues were observed above flat 15.
+Above flat 15A, the hole that had been drilled to allow cable running was not fire stopped.

+Action/Recommendation Priority Due Date Fire stop the hole where cables have been run through the roof void cavity barrier between flat 15A and the common area.
+If it is decided that a contractor will be appointed to carry out the necessary works, it is recommended that any such contractor should be a passive fire protection specialist accredited by a UKAS third party scheme such as FIRAS,Q-MARK etc. Low 17/Jan/2024